kprince99/Leave-management-system/README.md

 ![Logo-preview](https://user-images.githubusercontent.com/58019458/179824928-49a6e66e-9ab2-444a-8bd3-41b818dc1fef.png)

-# HREasy
+# EasyHR
 ## INTRODUCTION
-HREasy is a  Online Leave Management System project  that enables you to get the status of the leave, view daily attendance record, and to apply for leave.
+EasyHR is a  Online Leave Management System project  that enables you to get the status of the leave, view daily attendance record, and to apply for leave.

 It facilitates you to :